Let’s talk about a topic that is very common among gym goers (especially the bodybuilding crowd).

 It may sound dumb or cliché, but take the time to visualize your workout and the goals for the day.
 It helps, promise.

 Activating the proper muscles for each movement is huge!
-An example is the bench press, the pecs (chest muscles) are the the main targeted muscle here, but, if you nonchalantly perform your warmups it is very easy to let your shoulders take too much control thus hurting your results for the working sets.
+An example is the bench press, the chest is the main targeted muscle here, but, if you nonchalantly perform your warmups it is very easy to let your shoulders take too much control.
+While the shoulders will be involved, if you’re going for chest development using the bench press it isn’t ideal.

 Tagging on to our bench press example you would tense your chest, in the hip thrust/glute bridge you would tense your glutes (these are your butt muscles).
 Tension in the main targeted muscle of an exercise before starting the lift can help with muscle fiber recruitment.